 Watch a flick at Dendy

-Where to Stay in Sydney for Natural Sights: Bondi Beach
+Where to stay in Sydney for nature: Bondi Beach

 The pros of staying in Bondi Beach

 It’s Bondi Beach!